-Sometimes it can be quite challenging to translate dynamic strings in WordPress for two main reasons:
+Sometimes it can be quite challenging to translate dynamic strings in WordPress.
+And this is for two main reasons:

-- they are user created and saved in plugin or theme options, in user meta or in a custom table the translation plugin doesn’t know about
+- they are user-created and saved in the plugin or theme options, in user meta, or in a custom table the translation plugin doesn’t know about.

 This flexibility is great when you want to do things your way, however, it’s also the main reason translating a WordPress site 100% can be a little harder to achieve, especially if you’re not a very technical person.

-Each translation plugin has it’s own workflow when they translate dynamic strings.
+Each WordPress translation plugin has its own workflow when translating dynamic strings.

 The good thing about this solution is that it works.